nicohouillon/django-social-auth-app/README.md

 <!-- badges -->
 <a href="https://www.gnu.org/licenses/gpl-3.0.pt-br.html"><img src="https://img.shields.io/badge/licence-GPL3-green.svg"/></a>

- Simple application that implements integration between Django and Github, using python [social-auth-app-django](https://github.com/python-social-auth/social-app-django) and allow users to add tags on their repositories, classifing and filtering them by categories.
+ Simple application that implements integration between Django and Github, using the python lib [social-auth-app-django](https://github.com/python-social-auth/social-app-django) and allow users to add tags on their repositories, classifing and filtering them by categories.

  This project is a `test app`, that serve as a boilerplate for projects that use Django Social Authentication.